Skip to content. | Skip to navigation

 - Spike sorting

-- Estimation of stimulus-response functionals: regression methods, spike-triggered covariance,
+- Estimation of stimulus-response functionals: regression methods, spike-triggered covariance

 - Variance analysis of neural response